bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 File *group_vars/all/general_settings/nfs.yml* allows to set NFS shared folders inside the cluster.
 Comments in the file should be enough to understand this file.

+Tune this file according to your need, or remove it if you do not plan to use NFS.

 General
 ^^^^^^^